briansunter/graph/site/src/content/logseq/emacs-daemon-mode-on-macos.md

 ### `emacsclient`

- that we have a daemon always running, we can quickly launch emacs by running `emacsclient -c` or `emacsclient`.
+Now that we have a daemon always running, we can quickly launch emacs by running `emacsclient -c` or `emacsclient`.
 It should be restarted automatically if we ever need to kill the emacs daemon.